“Children need to come off the streets.”

 Bangladesh

-In Bangladesh, funding from the Foundation has been used for many years to pay for tuition and lunches for two school classes of the Asad Motiur Anandalok primary school.
-The children attending this school come from extremely deprived families.
-The primary school‘s support organization (NETZ Partnership for Development and Justice) and several partner organizations also provide medical care for the pupils.
+In Bangladesh, Ensinger foundation funds are used to finance lessons for several classes at the Asad Motiur Anandalok primary school.
+The children come from families living in extreme poverty.
+The school's sponsor (NETZ e.V.) and several partner organisations also provide medical care for the pupils.

 Brazil